 The Ground Water Under the Direct Influence (GWUDI) assessment evaluates contaminants that may enter the water drawn directly from the well.
-Mountain View Water System Well 1 was designated NOT GWUDI by letter dated December 4, 2000.
+Cottageville PSD Wells were designated NOT GWUDI by letters dated July 12, 1999.

 The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the WVDHHR has determined may present a concern to public health.
-Periodic analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment may consistently yield values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
-Drinking water that meets MCL standards is associated with little or no health risk.
+The latest analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment have yielded values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
 Because sampling requirements are for treated water, the lack of water quality impacts does not necessarily indicate a lack of contamination.
 This determination is limited by the sampling that is performed for the water system.

 All drinking water including bottled water may reasonably be expected to contain small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-For further information regarding the quality of the system's finished water, please refer to the Consumer Confidence Report or call the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791 or contact your local health provider for more information about contaminants and potential health effects.
+For further information regarding the quality of the system's finished water, please refer to the Consumer Confidence Report (community systems only) or call the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791 or contact your local health provider for more information about contaminants and potential health effects.